Gilcrux

 Gilcrux is a small village and civil parish in the ceremonial county of Cumbria, England, and historically part of Cumberland.
 It is situated just outside the Lake District National Park.

-The village is on the south bank of the River Ellen around 5 mi north of Cockermouth and around 37 km southwest of Carlisle the County town of Cumbria.
+The village is on the south bank of the River Ellen around 5 mi north of Cockermouth and around 37 km southwest of Carlisle, the county town of Cumbria.
 An early record of the village is shown on a map of the Cumbria area by Christopher Saxton in 1567, in which the village is known as Gilcrosse.

-Etymology
+Toponymy

 The name Gilcrux may be derived from the Brittonic elements *cīl meaning "a nook/retreat", and -crṻg meaning "an isolated or abrupt hill", and may have originally meant "hill retreat".
 Also possible is derivation from Gaelic *cil-cruaich, "a church with a cross".
 The present form of the name has been influenced by Old Norse gil, "a ravine" and Latin crux, "a cross".